Electrical schematics for Hazard flasher system.

 There are numerous types of digital meters available.
 There are digital voltmeters that require a separate power source.
 There can be problems with them!
-Some of these require...or MAY require, a separate supply, perhaps 9 volts.
-The worst part is often that the supply negative is NOT common to the measuring side of the meter....UGGGH!
-These are difficult to use, and some use them with an external small 9 volt battery.
-I recommend you do NOT use this type; there is NO NEED TO.
-The type of digital meter I recommend you install in your bike (airhead, K bike, ETC.) is a TWO WIRE METER.
-These meters provide their own power from what they are measuring.
-They need NO lamp either!
-They are LOW DRAIN.
+Some of these require ...or MAY require, a separate supply, perhaps 9 volts.
+The worst part (often) is that the supply negative is not common to the measuring side of the meter....UGGGH!
+I recommend you do not use this type ....there is no need to!
+The type of digital meter I recommend you install in your bike (airhead, K bike, etc.) is a two wire (two connections) DVM (Digital Voltmeter).
+These provide their own power from what they are measuring.
+They do not need a lamp & they are low drain.
 These meters are available in LED and LCD versions.
-The LED version is much more visible in all conditions of lighting (day, night, etc.), and pulls only a small bit more current ...and that is totally negligible on your bike, if you wire it so the meter is powered AFTER the ignition switch.
-Drain is UNDER 0.020 ampere for the Datel (Murata) unit...that is under 0.28 watt!
+The LED version is much more visible in all conditions of lighting (day, night, etc.), and pulls only a small bit more current ...and that current is totally negligible on your bike, if you wire it so the meter is powered after the ignition switch.
+Drain is less than 0.020 ampere for the Datel (Murata) unit ...that is under 0.28 watt!
 It is also bright!